 What to Expect in the Amazon In-store Experience in 2021

-As we approach the end of 2020, many in the grocery retail industry ask themselves what developments we will see in the coming year.
+Many in the grocery retail industry ask themselves what developments we will see in the coming year.
 Since the introduction of Amazon Go stores, the acquisition of WholeFoods, and its current scaling of Amazon Fresh stores, Amazon in-store experience in 2021 has now become a major force with which to be reckoned for brick-and-mortar grocery retailers.

 Amazon marched into the grocery retail industry because it recognized that physical stores will remain critical.
 It also understood that the in-store grocery experience still has many points of friction that need to be eliminated.
 That’s why Amazon’s latest projects all focus on improving the shopper journey.